epeld/prolog-utils/README.md

 In the future PrologPDF will support converting the text of the PDF documents into e.g XML / HTML so that it can be used to generate EPUB-books.

 ## Example usage
 Here are some example usages.
 Note that the examples refer to a *prologpdf* command line tool which will be availabel as soon as I figure out how to make SWI Prolog build it.
-In the meantime, you can call the predicate `main` directly inside *main.pl* and it will behave as the examples.
+In the meantime, you can call the predicate `prologpdf` directly inside *prologpdf.pl* and it will behave as the examples.

 ### Listing pdf objects:
 ```bash